scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** concentration, 10 minutes

-Create an invisible floating eye, visible only to those who can see the etheral plane or have cast _Detect Magic_.
+Create an invisible floating eye, visible only to those who can see the ethereal plane or have cast _Detect Magic_.
 You can see, but not hear, everything the eye can see in addition to your normal senses.
 You can command the eye to move, moving 5 tiles each turn.
 If the eye moves more than 10 tiles away from you, you must make a spellcasting roll against 2 Bad die, repeating this roll every minute.
 On fail the spell ends.
 The eye cannot move through solid objects, but can fit through holes as small as 1 inch.

 If the eye is able to fully spot a creature behind cover, they gain 1 less bonus die from cover against your attacks.